 Research shows that aftercare is effective at helping people sustain their recovery.
 Studies have found that regular aftercare participation after completing treatment is one of the best predictors of sustained recovery.
 One long-term study, spanning 40 years, found that individuals who successfully maintained long periods of abstinence were attending 20 times as many aftercare meetings as individuals who were not able to maintain long periods of abstinence.
 Outcome research from EHN Canada’s Bellwood facility found that 83% of individuals who consistently participated in two or more aftercare programs were continuously abstinent, or achieved at least a 95% reduction in substance use, six-months after completing residential treatment.

-(5) Many Types of Aftercare Are Available
+(5) Many Aftercare Options Are Available—Including Online Aftercare

-Coming Soon: Mobile Aftercare Through Wagon
+Online Aftercare Through Wagon